rehax-native/rehax/README.md

 cmake -S examples/solidjs -B build_examples
 ```

-Use the -G flag to generate a project of you choice (e.g. `-G Xcode`)
+Use the -G flag to generate a project of your choice (e.g. `-G Xcode`)

 This will create a project in the `build_examples` directory which you can use for development.